forestdb/forestdb.org/models/comparison-class-cogsci17.md

 In this task, participants are told that the target is a member of the subordinate category (e.g., "John sees a basketball player").
 The listener then hears the ambiguous utterance "He's tall".
-Listener reasons about the likely comparison class.
+The listener reasons about the likely comparison class.
 We model this with the `pragmaticListener` given the underspecified utterance.

 ### Experiment 2: Adjective production

 In this task, participants are told that the target is a member of the subordinate category (e.g., "John sees a basketball player").
 They are asked to endorse the adjective sentence with the comparison class explicitly the superordinate category (e.g., "He's tall relative to other people").
-We model this as the `speaker2` who can say either the adjective sentence with an explicit comparison class or remain silent.
+We model this as the `speaker2` who can either say the adjective sentence with an explicit comparison class or remain silent.

 Links to experiments and project repository can be found [here](https://mhtess.github.io).